bitnami/readme-generator-for-helm/README.md

 ## Test

 We use [Jest](https://jestjs.io) to implement the tests.
-In order to test your changes execute the following command:
+In order to test your changes, execute the following command:

 ```console
 npm run-script test